rashmee07/Tourist-Guide/README.md

    ///////////////\\\\\\\\\\\\\\\\\\\///////////\\\\\\\\\\\\\\\\\
 Login Details for admin :
-Open Your browser put inside browser 👉🏻 http://localhost/tms/admin
+Open Your browser put inside browser with this link 👉🏻 http://localhost/tms/admin

 Username : admin